rgl/talos-vagrant/README.md

 bind-interfaces
 interface=lo
 listen-address=127.0.0.1
-# delegate the talos.test zone to the pandora DNS server IP address.
-# NB use the CONFIG_PANDORA_IP variable value defined in the Vagrantfile.
-server=/talos.test/10.10.0.2
 # delegate to the Cloudflare/APNIC Public DNS IP addresses.
 # NB iif there's no entry in /etc/hosts.
 server=1.1.1.1